ggmessier/ggmessier.github.io/pages/litsearch.md

 1. **It helps you learn.** No one person can think of everything.
 By reading the important papers in your area and following the important groups and conferences, you'll be exposed to all kinds of new and exciting ideas that you can apply to your own work.

 ## Objectives of a Good Literature Search
-With the convenience of online search tools like IEEE Xplore, Google Scholar and the ACM Digital Library, a literature search seems deceptively easy.
+With the convenience of online search tools like Scopus, Google Scholar and the ACM Digital Library, a literature search seems deceptively easy.
 It seems like you just need to type in a few keywords, read through the papers that come up and then reference a few of them.
 While online search tools are extremely important, you must always remember that a good literature search should allow you to answer the following questions:

 1. What are the key, foundational papers that really started off the research in your area?
 1. What are the latest and most important developments in your area?